-For example, Commerce serves as liaison between client businesses and other government agencies to help streamline site selection and permitting processes, and access certain loans and incentives.
-Commerce is able to elevate projects to the Governor's Office on behalf of the ADOs as well as coordinate recruitment and expansion projects so that businesses receive a timely response to their requests for proposals.
+For example, Commerce serves as liaison between client businesses and other government agencies to help streamline the site selection and permitting processes, as well as provide access to certain loans and incentives, such as Work Start or the Strategic Reserve Fund.
+When necessary, Commerce is able to elevate projects to the Governor's Office on behalf of the ADOs, as well as coordinate recruitment and expansion projects so that businesses receive a timely, coordinated state-level response to their requests for proposals that may include responses from several local economic development organizations.

-ADOs serve as the principal contact for Commerce regarding economic activity in their respective areas.
-ADOs help Commerce gather data about community profiles, industrial sites, plans for business development and retention, reports on business activities, and proposals for other economic activities in their service areas.
+ADOs serve as the principal contact for Commerce regarding local economic development efforts.
+ADOs help Commerce gather data about community profiles, industrial sites, plans for business development and retention, reports on business activities and proposals for other economic activities in their service areas.